kyverno/website/content/en/docs/Writing policies/validate.md

 ### Anchors

-Anchors allow conditional processing (i.e. "if-then-else) and other logical checks in validation patterns.
+Anchors allow conditional processing (i.e. "if-then-else") and other logical checks in validation patterns.
 The following types of anchors are supported:

 | Anchor      	| Tag 	| Behavior                                                                                                                                                                                                                                     	|